PatoSala/notion-blocks/packages/blocks/README.md

 # @react-native-blocks/blocks

 A set of block components to use in conjunction [@react-native-blocks/core](https://www.npmjs.com/package/@react-native-blocks/core) library.
-Provides the necesseary blocks to build a Notion-like text editor.
+Provides the necessary blocks to build a Notion-like text editor.

 <img src="../../assets/blocks-screenshot.png" alt="drawing" width="50%"/>